ProFix data study - as of 2026-06-16

 Methodology

-This page calls loadAllPros() and filters to committed Ohio records whose verifiedLicense.source is OCILB and whose normalized verifiedLicense.status is active.
+These counts are computed at build time from loadAllPros(), filtered to committed Ohio records whose verifiedLicense.source is OCILB and whose normalized verifiedLicense.status is active, then read from a small precomputed aggregate so the page stays static.
 The overlay is built from Ohio eLicense's official, no-fee GenerateRoster.aspx export for the Ohio Construction Industry Licensing Board.

 The source roster covers currently licensed OCILB contractors in five credential types: electrical, HVAC, hydronics, plumbing, and refrigeration.
 ProFix stores the board's raw status in verifiedLicense.detail and the snapshot date in verifiedLicense.asOf.
 For Ohio, "active" includes rows normalized from ACTIVE and ACTIVE IN RENEWAL.